 About 30 minutes later we landed without incident and when we got to the gate the pilots stayed an unusually long time in the closed cockpit.
 I waited for my flashlight and when they walked out they were so sweaty wet that you could see their skin through their shirts.
 They were definitely stressed! ”

 My Story: I was in the break room and I was told to report to the Radar Room to do a radar approach (talk down) with a B737.
-I was told that the B737 was having navigational equipment problems.
-I didn’t know that they also had an electrical failure too.
-A Boeing 737 has a standby battery that will last only 30 minutes for communications (meaning: after 30 minutes no radio & no navigation equipment).
-I was the only controller on duty out of twelve others that knew how to conduct a radar approach (see PDF below).
-That night we had an overcast ceiling with base of the clouds at 700 feet and the visibility was 4 miles!
+I was told by the supervisor that the B737 was having navigational equipment problems.
+I was not aware of an electrical failure until I was briefed by the controller who had been working the flight.

 Laurie should have gotten an award for her mini-flashlight.
 The pilots needed a light to see the only instruments that were working.